yngvark/clonerepo/README.md

 # Gclone

-Gclone removes the hazzle of having to use `cd` to the preferred directory when cloning and creating repositories.
+Gclone removes the hazzle of having to use `cd` to the preferred directory when cloning and creating repositories from GitHub.

 It consists of two commands: